-To ensure program fidelity and proper credit, Women's Career Exploration Series must be delivered by the Special Populations Coordinator or Education staff.
+To ensure program fidelity and proper credit, Women's Career Exploration Series must be delivered by the Special Populations Coordinator, Education staff, or volunteer.

 STRUCTURED, CURRICULUM-BASED PRODUCTIVE ACTIVITIES

 Productive Activities (PA) include a wide range of activities including work assignments, community service, inmate led-classes, and other unstructured but valuable ways to spend time.
 This guide only provides information about structured, curriculum-based PAs.